-You must turn in something written, even if your focus is not on the written report.
+You must turn in something written.
+You will give a 20 minute presentation to the class (on the day of the final).
 There must also be a bibliography following the style specified in the SDSU thesis manual.
-I prefer that you give at least a 20 minute presentation to the class.

 Assessment Rubric

 Points will be awarded as follows